lezer-parser/website/site/docs/guide/index.md

 for compactness and efficient reuse during incremental parsing.
 Using this structure directly for other purposes can be very awkard.

-Firstly, the trees contain nodes that don't correspond to named rules in the grammar, but indicate repetitions from `+` or `*` operators in the grammar.
+Firstly, the tree contains nodes that don't correspond to named rules in the grammar, but indicate repetitions from `+` or `*` operators.
 These are essential for incremental parsing, but usually uninteresting in any other context.

 Secondly, chunks of small nodes are stored together in compact arrays of 16-bit numbers, with each node only encoding its type id, start